 Rose Flower Tea

+Roses are versatile and medicinal, high in vitamin C and antioxidants.
 You can make rose tea in a variety of ways.
 You can drop a handful of roses in with your favorite black or green tea and let them steep.
 Or, boil the dried roses for about five minutes: about 1/4 cup for each cup of tea, depending on your taste.

 A Bit of History

 Roses have inhabited the earth for 35 million years.
 They were first cultivated by the Chinese 5,000 years ago and have held a place in the human heart ever since.
 They’ve been used as symbols of love, beauty, and war, and as additions to perfumes, soaps, and potpourris.
 The culinary use of roses – as rose syrup, rose water, candied rose petals, rose comfits, and rose tea – spread throughout the world from the ancient Greeks and Arabs to 18th century American Colonists.
-Roses have numerous health benefits as they are high in vitamin C and antioxidants.